The Hilltop (newspaper): History

 The Hilltop was co-founded by acclaimed author and Howard alumna Zora Neale Hurston.
-Hurston never actually wrote for the newspaper, but provided guidance for student journalists.

 The first issue of The Hilltop was published January 22, 1924.
 The front page of the first issue covered a timeless and sensitive Howard issue: registration follies.
 The paper was brief, chronicling events that took place the semester before, and touching on a few upcoming campus events.

 By 1929, the newspaper was published bi-monthly.
 A year later, in 1930, The Hilltop became a weekly newspaper and remained so for 71 years.

 Within that time, the paper progressed steadily as a forum for African-American writers to hone their journalistic skills.

 Much of early 20th century media relentlessly portrayed Black Americans in a negative light.
 Although The Hilltop was not a professional paper, stories were often published to combat those stereotypes and to instill pride in Howard students.

 The Hilltop remained on the forefront of social issues ranging from the need for a campus bookstore to the Vietnam War.

 During the second semester of the 1990–1991 school year, under the direction of Editor-in-Chief Kevin Chappell, The Hilltop began publishing twice a week, although it would return to once a week the following school year.
 In 2002, the paper added a second section and introduced The Hilltop online.
 In 2005, The Hilltop becomes the first HBCU newspaper to be published daily.